 Mitie’s pension ratios

-Mitie is a company which I’ve owned since 2011.
-It’s currently in the SmallCap index and is the UK’s leading facilities management and professional services company (which means it provides services like reception, security and maintenance, along with ‘connected workspace’ technologies to companies and the UK government) .
+Mitie is a company that I’ve owned since 2011.
+It’s currently in the SmallCap index and is the UK’s leading facilities management and professional services company (which means it provides services like reception, security and maintenance, along with ‘connected workspace’ technologies to companies and the UK government).

 Mitie has a defined benefit pension plan for its employees.
 The plan’s total liabilities were £252.7m according to its 2019 results.
 The pension also has a deficit of £74m.
 Let’s see how those numbers compare to Mitie’s average profits: